pmean/build-website/text/02/lin_coef-02.md

 mother that is zero years old.
 This is an impossible value, so the interpretation is not useful.
 What is useful, is the interpretation of the slope, approximately 0.4.
-The estimated average duration of breast feeding increases by 0.4 weeks for every extra year in the mother\'s age.
+The estimated average duration of breast feeding increases by 0.4 weeks for every extra year in the mother's age.

 ![](../../../web/images/02/lin_coef-0202.gif)

 When X is categorical, the interpretation changes somewhat.
-Let\'s look at the simplest situation, a binary variable.
+Let's look at the simplest situation, a binary variable.
 A binary variable can have only two possible categories.
 Some examples are live/dead, treatment/control, diseased/healthy, male/female.
 We need to assign